Clock Auctions Augmented with Unreliable Advice: Introduction

-\paragraph{Learning-augmented framework}In recent years, the learning-augmented framework has gained widespread recognition as a valuable paradigm for designing and analyzing algorithms.
-We refer to \citep{MV22} for a survey of early contributions and \citep{alps} for a frequently updated list of papers in this field.
+\paragraph{Learning-augmented framework.} In recent years, the learning-augmented framework has gained widespread recognition as a valuable paradigm for designing and analyzing algorithms.
+We refer to \cite{MV22} for a survey of early contributions and \cite{alps} for a frequently updated list of papers in this field.
 This approach aims to overcome the limitations of overly pessimistic worst-case bounds.
-In just the past five years, over 200 papers have revisited classic algorithmic problems using this framework, with prominent examples including online paging \citep{lykouris2018competitive}, scheduling \citep{PSK18}, optimization problems involving covering \citep{BMS20} and knapsack constraints \citep{IKQP21}, as well as Nash social welfare maximization \citep{banerjee2020online}, the secretary problem \citep{AGKK23, DLLV21, KY23}, and a range of graph-related challenges \citep{azar2022online}.As we point out in our results section, there is in fact another stronger notion of consistency that requires a good approximation of the \emph{predicted solution} irrespective of the quality of predictions.
-This notion was first proposed in \cite{MNS07}, and subsequent work, including but not limited to \cite{BMS20, KN23}, also defines this as consistency.
-Additionally, we note that although some works do not explicitly state it, their results actually hold for the stronger notion of consistency \cite{WZ20, JLLTZ22, ABGOT22}.
+In the past five years alone, over 200 papers have revisited classic algorithmic problems using this framework, with prominent examples including online paging \cite{lykouris2018competitive}, scheduling \cite{PSK18}, optimization problems involving covering \cite{BMS20} and knapsack constraints \cite{IKQP21}, as well as Nash social welfare maximization \cite{banerjee2020online}, the secretary problem \cite{AGKK23, DLLV21, KY23}, and a variety of graph-related challenges \cite{azar2022online}.
+As we discuss in our results section, there is another, stronger notion of consistency that requires a good approximation of the \emph{predicted solution} irrespective of the quality of predictions.
+This notion was first proposed in \cite{MNS07}, and subsequent work, including \cite{BMS20, KN23}, also defines it as consistency.
+Additionally, we note that while some works do not explicitly state it, their results actually hold for this stronger notion of consistency \cite{WZ20, JLLTZ22, ABGOT22}.

-More closely related to our work, the line of research on learning-augmented mechanisms interacting with strategic agents is recent and was initiated by \citet{ABGOT22} and \citet{XL22}.
-It encompasses strategic facility location \citep{ABGOT22, XL22, IB22, BGT24}, strategic scheduling \citep{XL22, BGT223}, auctions \citep{MV17, XL22, LuWanZhang23, caragiannis2024randomized, BGTZ23}, bicriteria mechanism design (optimizing both social welfare and revenue) \citep{BPS23}, graph problems with private input \cite{CKST24}, metric distortion \citep{BFGT23}, and equilibrium analysis \citep{GKST22, IBB24}.
-Recently, \citet{CSV24} revisited mechanism design problems with predictions on the outcome space instead of the input.
-For further reading on this line of work, we refer to \citep{BGT23}.
+More closely related to our work, the line of research on learning-augmented mechanisms interacting with strategic agents is recent and was initiated by Agrawal et al. \cite{ABGOT22} and Xu and Lu \cite{XL22}.
+This line of work encompasses strategic facility location \cite{ABGOT22, XL22, IB22, BGT24, chen2024strategic, balkanski2024randomized}, strategic scheduling \cite{XL22, BGT223}, auctions \cite{MV17, XL22, LuWanZhang23, caragiannis2024randomized, BGTZ23}, bicriteria mechanism design (optimizing both social welfare and revenue) \cite{BPS23}, graph problems with private input \cite{CKST24}, metric distortion \cite{BFGT23}, and equilibrium analysis \cite{GKST22, IBB24}.
+Recently, \cite{CSV24} revisited mechanism design problems with predictions on the outcome space instead of the input.
+The prediction discussed in our work is one such example.
+For further discussion regarding this line of work, we refer the reader to \cite{BGT23}.